 I’m following up on the financial aid appeal request I sent to you on [date].
 For your convenience, I’ve attached my original letter and documentation to this message.
 Please let me know if you need any additional information or if I can answer any questions you may have.
 Thank you for consideration.
 I look forward to hearing from you.

-Reminder: These are samples for use.
-Feel free to mix and match ideas from each letter, depending on your specific circumstances, BUT please revise the wording to fit your specific situation.
-It’s less important to use specific wording and more important to sound authentic.
+Reminder: These are samples.
+Feel free to mix and match ideas from each letter, depending on your specific circumstances, but please revise the wording to fit your specific situation.
+It’s less important to use a specific phrase and more important to be authentic.
 You want it to sound like you wrote it.